 All Treats and No Tricks! – Halloween Snack Boards

-The following sections will offer up some food ideas for colored trays.
-My kids and I created these Halloween snack boards for our at-home Halloween movie night.
+Need more Halloween snack board inspiration?
+The sections below offer up some food ideas for colored trays.
+My kids and I created these Halloween fun snack boards for our at-home Halloween movie night.

 Keep reading for the DIY on how to create your own mini Halloween snack trays!